Farnaztr/IoT-Remote-Control-Switch/README.md

 # 💡 IoT Remote Control Switch

 Control your home lights or appliances remotely using your phone or computer, through a simple web interface hosted on an ESP8266 NodeMCU.
 Once programmed, the device works completely standalone – no need for a laptop or internet connection afterward.

 ---

-## Introduction
+## 🧠 Introduction

 Have you ever wished you could control your home lights or appliances remotely, using just your smartphone, without needing any intermediate device like a dedicated hub or a computer always running?
-The "IoT Remote Control Switch" project does exactly that!
+The **IoT Remote Control Switch** project does exactly that!

 By leveraging a NodeMCU (ESP8266) board and a relay module, you can easily transform any 220V electrical appliance into a smart device, controllable via a simple web page in your phone's browser.
 This project operates completely autonomously — once programmed, it requires no further connection to a laptop or PC.